Modus ponens: Explanation

-The first premise is a conditional ("if–then") claim, namely that P implies Q. The second premise is an assertion that P, the antecedent of the conditional claim, is the case.
+The first (major) premise is a conditional ("if–then") claim, namely that P implies Q. The second (minor) premise is an assertion that P, the antecedent of the conditional claim, is the case.
 From these two premises it can be logically concluded that Q, the consequent of the conditional claim, must be the case as well.

 An example of an argument that fits the form modus ponens: